tom-miseur/SimpleDataServer/README.md

 ## TODO

+- control of data from the admin UI
 - key=value `get`/`set` commands for retrieving strings, integers, and booleans
 - a UI for key=value pairs in the admin interface
 - `increment` command for integer values, useful for counters